mjakeman/easel/README.md

 ```

 ### Testing
 In addition to the University's lecture recording infrastructure, easel can also be tested on [easel-mock](https://www.mattjakeman.com/easel/easel-uoa-mock/) which does not need a University-issued account to use.
+It is a simple static website that emulates the layout of the official university tool and provides 'fake data' to test the browser extension.

+### Disclaimer
-Disclaimer: easel-mock is a simple static website that emulates the layout of the official university tool - it is not associated with the University, does not host any copyrighted material, and does not allow or faciliate bypassing University authentication.
+Easel is not associated with the University.
+It does not host any copyrighted material and does not allow or faciliate bypassing University authentication in any way, shape, or form.
+That aside, enjoy! :)